 Jobs and further study

-- Second or third-year entry to relevant degree programmes at university.
-Our students have progressed to a wide variety of programmes at Glasgow Caledonian University, The University of the West of Scotland, The University of Glasgow, Strathclyde University, Stirling University and other Institutions throughout the country.
+- Our students have progressed to a wide variety of programmes at Glasgow Caledonian University, University of the West of Scotland, University of Glasgow, Strathclyde University, Stirling University and other institutions throughout the country

 - You will have the potential to move on to science jobs in NHS biomedical laboratories, research and industrial laboratories, biotechnology, chemical, microbiological, pharmaceutical, and environmental industries.